sigurdkampevold/media_mood/index.markdown

   </span>
 </div>

-As well as wondering how the mood differs across different media outlets, we asked whether we could find differences across the genders.
+As well as wondering how the mood differs across different media outlets, we asked whether we could find any differences across the genders.
 Do the quotations in Quotebank reveal any relationship between the genders, for instance that one is more moody than the other?

 [comment]: # "Tried to rephrase."